 CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN CONSULTANT REQUIRED OF CDOT/ OTHERS

 PHASE: PRE-CONSTRUCTION

 1. PROJECT DEVELOPMENT PROCESS

 Project Management 2 2 1

 The CDOT/PM will coordinate all the work tasks being accomplishe are on schedule.
 The C/PM and CMGC/PM shall coordinate all the to make sure project work completion stages are on schedule

 Communication and Consensus Building 2 2 1

-The CDOT/PM is responsible for the consensus building and facility project team.
+The CDOT/PM is responsible for the consensus building and facilities project team.
 This does not dismiss the responsibility of all team me Project Management Team when required.

 Weekly Update Newsletter 2 2 1

-The CDOT/PM will publish a weekly update newsletter to documen estimate, team meetings, action items, and pertinent information for members.
+The CDOT/PM will publish a weekly update newsletter to documen estimate, team meetings, action items, and pertinent information fo members.

 Maintain Updated Contact List 2 2 1

-Establish and maintain a computerized list of all appropriate interes used for notices regarding public meetings, mailings, newsletters, or ss.
+Establish and maintain a computerized list of all appropriate interes used for notices regarding public meetings, mailings, newsletters, o s.
 The list will be

 2. MEETINGS

 Graphics support and presentations 1 2

 Each project team member is responsible for the graphics, docume each specific scope of work item.
 Presentation of these documents server after the meeting has been adjourned.

 Provide Local Office 1 1

-displays/information to the public.
-This office may have work space The CDOT/PM will obtain and maintain an office within the project area to conduct small group meetings and provide displays/information to the public.
-This office may have work spaces for project team members, meeting rooms with graphics support and capacity for the entire team to attend.
-Additional offices or meeting spaces may be considered at the Project Workshop.
+The CDOT/PM will obtain and maintain an office within the project a displays/information to the public.
+This office may have work space support and capacity for the entire team to attend.
+Additional office Workshop. s for project team m embers, meeting roo ms with graphics

 PM Updates on Progress С С С

-The CDOT/PM, CMGC/PM, and the C/PM will all update the team members at the scheduled meetings as to their progress on deliverables, challenges, and the feedback/comments they need.
+The CDOT/PM, CMGC/PM, and the C/PM will all update the team deliverables, challenges, and the feedback/comments they need. members at the sche eduled meetings as t o their progress on

 Project Discussion С С С

-The team members need to come prepared to discuss any and all reservations, ideas, and challenges to the project.
-Open and honest dialogue is the key to the success of project delivery.
+The team members need to come prepared to discuss any and all and honest dialogue is the key to the success of project delivery. reservations, ideas, a and challenges to the e project.
+Open

-$\mbox{LEGEND: C = COLLABORATIVE RESPONSIBILITY, 1 = PRIMARY RESPONSIBILITY, 2 = SECONDARY RESPONSIBILITY } \\$
+$\label{eq:legend: C} \mbox{Legend: C = Collaborative responsibility, 1 = PRIMARY RESPONSIBILITY, 2 = SECONDARY RESPONSIBILITY$

 CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACTOR REQUIRED OF DESIGN CONSULTANT REQUIRED OF CDOT/ OTHERS

 PHASE: PRE-CONSTRUCTION

 2. PRELIMINARY DESIGN

 Preliminary Roadway, Geometric, Structural, Environmental, SWMP, etc. Design 1

-CDOT/PM will coordinate all design activities with required CDOT so other outside entities.
+CDOT/PM will coordinate all design activities with required CDOT s other outside entities.
 Design Consultant is responsible for the civil packages at each formal review.

 Environmental - gathering data, analysis, and mitigation development 1 2

 Environmental clearances 1

 ROW, specialty, and localclearances 2 1

 Hazardous material investigation 1 2

 CDOT processes (forms, clearances) 1

 Utility coordination 1 2

 Conduct field survey of projectarea.
 1

 Field and project research С С С

 Hazardous material investigation 1 2

 Field survey and existing featuredevelopment 1

 Construction requirements 2 1

 Innovation development, proposal, and tracking 1 2

 Check and field verify all applicable as-built plans 1 1

 Provide construction plans, specifications, and estimates 2 1

-Plot/develop all required information on the plans in accordance wit industry standards for civil, electrical, ITS, and structural design. th all applicable CDC OT policies and proce edures and all
+Plot/develop all required information on the plans in accordance wi industry standards for civil, electrical, ITS, and structural design. th all applicable CDC T policies and proc edures and all

 Develop construction cost model for EngineerEstimator and ICE 1

-Develop and calculate quantities 2 1
+Develop and calculatequantities 2 1

 Risk Register development 1 2

 Initiate and Track DBE/ESB and Subcontractor Plan С С С

+Constructability reviews and reports 1 2

-Constructability reviews andreports 1 2
+Constructability reviews and reports 1 2